 6. Remove Apple Music Caches & Plist Files

-Another way to reset Apple Music settings and related issues is to delete the Configurations files associated with the Music App.
-Property files (plist) stock the cache data.
+Another way to reset Apple Music settings and related issues is to delete the configuration files associated with the Music App.
+Property files (plist) store the cache data.
 Here’s how to remove them.

 1. Open the Finder App on a Mac computer.